 - Safety - if you are going into a lab or hazardous areas please ensure you and the subjects are wearing the correct safety clothing and equipment.
 Ensure the area you are working on is safe and you have informed the building manager of your presence.

 - Be natural - try and capture people in their natural setting, chatting in an informal manner.
 Some people do not like having their photo taken but if you are relaxed it will help your subject feel at ease.
-For help when shooting academics please see our What to expect from a photoshoot PDF guidelines for academics.

 - Awareness - Be sure to have the instructor let the class know you are there to take photos.
 Explain the photos will be used in publications such as the college website or prospectus.
-Get subjects to fill in the Adult consent form PDF.
+Get subjects to fill in the Adult consent form PDF (old).
 (For hospital use only - ICHC consent form PDF

 - Write it down - who, what, where, when?
 This will help when tagging or referring to an image.